 Amazingly a squirrel can hoard its food in thousands of different locations and can even pretend to be burying their bounty before they hide it elsewhere, if they think they are being watched.
 Then come the winter months, they use a combination of distant and local landmarks and then their sense of smell to locate their food stashes with astonishing accuracy, meaning they have a regular supply of food even when berries and nuts are scarce.

 Why don’t we see squirrels during the winter?

 Squirrels like many small mammals are ‘crepuscular’ which means they are particularly active for a couple of hours in the early mornings and late afternoons but during the main body of the day can sleep for as much as 18 to 20 hours.
 And this partly explains why you rarely see squirrels during the day in winter, especially if it’s very cold.

 Ever tried walking down a tree head first?
 Probably not, but squirrels are one of the few small mammals that are able to do so, by turning their hind feet around so that their back claws are facing upwards and can grip the bark.

 If you’d like to see a squirrel’s behaviour first hand and up close, why not try installing a squirrel feeder and fill it with special squirrel feed outside in your garden.
 Remember they are wild animals so don’t try to approach them but just enjoy watching their behaviour from inside.
 And don’t forget to leave enough food out for the birds too.

 Have you got any interesting or unusual photos of squirrels?
-If so, we’d love to see them so why not share them with us at @LoveTheGarden or leave us a comment below.
+If so, we’d love to see them so why not share them with us via our social media channels.